FernandezNatalia/agiles-21/README.md

-Integrantes
-Fernández Natalia,
+Development of the hangman game using scrum methodology with TDD techniques

-Dominguez Bernardo
+Members: Fernández Natalia and Dominguez Bernardo